 Interview with Joel from Glory of Africa Orphanage

-Glory of Africa is an orphanage located in Mivumoni where Art in Tanzania teaches, gives seminars and organizes activities for the kids.
-Joel and his wife Felista have been running the organization since 2012 and strive to give each kid a promising future by providing them with food, shelter and education.
+Glory of Africa is an orphanage in Mivumoni where Art in Tanzania teaches, conducts seminars, and organises activities for the children.
+Joel and his wife, Felista, have been running the organisation since 2012 and strive to give each child a promising future by providing them with food, shelter, and education.
 What surprised me is that no kids get adopted, ever.
-In this interview I asked Joel why this is the case and what happens when the kids grow older.
+In this interview, I asked Joel why this was the case and what happens when the kids grow older.

 “How many kids have been adopted from this orphanage?”